8base/old-documentation/getting-started/connecting-to-api.md

 {% endcode-tabs %}

 ### Using API Clients
-It is not required that you use a script or the [8base API Explorer](https://docs.8base.com/8base-console/platform-tools/api-explorer) to query your API.
+It's not required that you use a script or the [8base API Explorer](https://docs.8base.com/8base-console/platform-tools/api-explorer) to query your API.
 Dozens of great API clients exist that allow you to investigate your workspace/GraphQL APIs.

 When using a 3rd party API Client (**NOT** the 8base API Explorer) make sure to generate an API Token with full permissions and include it as an authorization header.
 Otherwise, you will likely run into authentication issues when running queries.